Top common causes of gas line damage and how to avoid them

 - follow directions carefully, and keep them handy

-- if you’re confused or can’t find a natural gas line, call us for help
+- if you're confused or can't find a gas line, read our safe digging guidelines or call us for help

 If you need more inspiration, we’ve got 5 cautionary tales to ensure safe digging, and 7 damaging myths about safe digging.